VIGHNESH1521/DSA-Python-codes/Basic/readme.md

     - Fahrenheit to Celsius
     - Celsius to Fahrenheit
 - Program to check if a Number is Positive, Negative or Zero
+- Program to Check if a Number is Odd or Even